rahulvsharma/knowledge_graph/knowledge_graph/README.md

-# Knowledge Graph Application for E-Commerce Networks
+# NLP Assignment 1 - PS 10: Knowledge Graph Application

 ## Overview

-A web-based Knowledge Graph application that enables users to build, visualize, and query entity-relationship networks for E-Commerce and other domains.
+A web-based Knowledge Graph application that allows users to input and visualize relationships between entities.
+The application offers a user-friendly interface to add relationships, query the graph, and display the results dynamically.

 Built with Flask backend, NetworkX graph processing, and D3.js visualization.

 **Features:**